-Machine Learning In The Mix
+Machine Learning in the Mix

 Machine learning is more popular than ever, and at a time when companies are being faced with analyzing millions of data points for experience delivery, automated solutions will be critical to success.

-Organizations require computers to discover, gather, and interpret user and product data in order to provide users with the greatest possible variants, recommendations, and overall experience.
+Organizations require computers to discover, gather, and interpret user and product data to provide users with the greatest possible variants, recommendations, and overall experience.
 We expect this trend to continue as people get more comfortable with handing over some control to machines.

 Connecting the Real and Virtual

-One of the most sought-after realities in the tech sector is the merging of analogue and online encounters.
+One of the most sought-after realities in the tech sector is the merging of analog and online encounters.
 Organizations want to connect users across all potential touchpoints, including smartphones and websites, as well as kiosks, IoT devices, and other gadgets.

-The ability to integrate data points across different channels will help marketers to create genuinely amazing, seamless experiences, which will have a significant influence on both the user experience and the bottom line.
-Businesses will be able to totally redefine customer-brand relationships as we know them by putting experience optimization at the center of these initiatives.
+The ability to integrate data points across different channels will help marketers create genuinely amazing, seamless experiences, which will have a significant influence on both the user experience and the bottom line.
+Businesses will be able to redefine customer-brand relationships as we know them by putting experience optimization at the center of these initiatives.

 Personalized Data Strategy

 To be successful with personalizing, one needs to have spots where one can collect gateway demographic data points (such as emails and IPs).
 Collecting these fields opens the doors to more data — and better data.
 If one doesn’t collect these two things already, short and simple, add them now.

 And if one already does collect emails and IPs, kudos to them!
-With these collected items, one can start unlocking the potential keys to plethora of other information.
-Companies can hit an API call with an email or IP, and pull data into your personalization platform to create audiences buckets and start deploying personalization experiments.
+With these collected items, one can start unlocking the potential keys to a plethora of other information.
+Companies can hit an API call with an email or IP, and pull data into your personalization platform to create audience buckets and start deploying personalization experiments.

 Dismantling Data Silos to Omnichannel Delivery

 To be successful with personalization, one must have locations where gateway demographic data points can be collected (such as emails and IPs).
 If one hasn’t already gathered these two items, now is the time to do so.

 And cheers to those who already collect emails and IP addresses!
 With these assets in hand, one can begin unlocking the potential keys to a wealth of other data.
-Companies can use an email or IP to make an API request that pulls data into your personalization platform, allowing them to establish audiences buckets and launch customization tests.
+Companies can use an email or IP to make an API request that pulls data into your personalization platform, allowing them to establish audience buckets and launch customization tests.

-Data Privacy Is Priority
+Data Privacy is a Priority